VanTamNguyen/Java-Backend/hibernate.md

 ![arch](images/hiber_arch.png)

 * Hibernate uses many existing Java API such as **JTA (Java Transaction API)**, **JDBC (Java Database Connectivity)**, **JNDI (Java Naming and Directory Interface)**.
 JDBC helps us to do some common tasks with relational databases such as open/close connection, query...
 JTA and JNDI help Hibernate to be integrated with J2EE application server.

 * **Configuration** Object is the first object the Hibernate application creates.
 It's usually creates once during application startup.
 The configuration object provides two keys components:
     * Database Connection -- provides properties to connect with database such as url, username/password...
     * Class Mapping Setup -- provides the link between Java classes and database tables.

 * **SessionFactory Object**
     * Configuration object is used to create SessionFactory object.
 And the SessionFactory object will be used to configure Hibernate for the application and to create Session objects.
     * The SessionFactory object is a thread-safe object and is used by all threads in the application.
+    * The SessionFactory object is created during application start up.
+If you use many databases in your application, you need to create SesstionFactory object for each database.

+* **Session Object** is used to get a physical connection with database.
+A Session is designed to be instantiated each time an interaction with database needed. **Persistent objects are saved and retrieved through the Session**.
+Session objects should not be kept for a long time.

 #### 2.2 Configuration